 Matakana Wine Tour

 If you are staying in Warkworth, you might enjoy a full-day wine tasting tour that visits three of Matakana’s best wineries.
-Tour pick up starts in Warkworth (or Auckland or Matakana) and travels through the stunning Matakana region.
+Tour pick-up starts in Warkworth (or Auckland or Matakana) and travels through the stunning Matakana region.
 Not only will you try wines, but you will also share a gourmet lunch platter.
-Check for discounts and read the reviews.
+Check for wine tour discounts and reserve your tour here.

 Head to the beach